Maumagnaguagno/HyperTensioN/README.md

 - [Markdown](https://daringfireball.net/projects/markdown/)

 As any parser, the ones provided by Hype are limited in one way or another.
-[PDDL] has far more features than supported by most planners and [JSHOP] have 2 different ways to define methods.
+[PDDL] has far more features than supported by most planners and [JSHOP] has 2 different ways to define methods.
 Methods may be broken into several independent blocks or in the same block without the need to check the same preconditions again.
 Both cases are supported, but HyperTensioN evaluates the preconditions of each set independently while [JSHOP] only evaluates the last if the previous ones evaluated to false in the same block.
 In order to copy this behavior one would need to declare the methods in the same Ruby method (losing label definition), which could decrease readability.